socrabytes/quickfolio/README.md

 1. Start the API server: `python main.py api`
 2. In another terminal, start the web UI: `cd web && npm run dev`
 3. Visit http://localhost:3000 and click "Create Portfolio"
-4. Follow the step-by-step wizard
+4. Follow the step-by-step wizard:
+   - Upload your resume content.
+   - Select a theme from the available options.
+   - Customize your portfolio details.
+   - Preview your site.
+   - Deploy to GitHub.

 Currently implemented web features:
 - Resume upload and parsing UI